 Viking tattoos for women

-Although many women stayed in the villages, some were warriors.
+Although many women stayed in the villages and on the farms, some sources suggest that some women may have been warriors.
 A woman who chose to fight as a warrior was called a shieldmaiden.

-Another popular female image from Norse mythology is the val kyrie, a female figure that decided who lived and who died in battles.
+Another popular female image from Norse mythology is the valkyrie, a female figure that decided who made it to Valhalla after battle.

 Sarpsborg International Viking Festival was a blast!
 Lots of fun fighting, good weather and great company! ⚔ I am off work for a few days, and currently relaxing in my grandparents' garden.
 I am a bit sad I was not able to go to Denmark this year, but it will be nice with a “normal” vacation for once. #norse #history #historical #heritage #viking #vikingstyle #vikingage #vikingwoman #valkyrie #fighter #warrior #vikingreenactment #pagan #heathen #vikinglife #norsetattoo #vikingtattoo #urnes #dragon